Open Enrollment in the Marketplace for 2021 insurance coverage has ended.

-You can still get 2020 health insurance two ways…
+You can still get 2021 health insurance two ways…

-- If you qualify for a Special Enrollment Period due to a life event like losing other coverage, getting married, or having a baby.
+- If you qualify for a Special Enrollment Period due to a life event like losing insurance coverage, getting married, or having a baby.

 - If you qualify for Medicaid or the Children’s Health Insurance Program (CHIP).

-See if you can get insurance for 2021 at: https://www.healthcare.gov/screener/
+See if you can get insurance for 2021 at: healthcare.gov

-Easy to understand information and videos to answer common questions about insurance.
+Easy-to-understand information and videos to answer common questions about insurance.

 Frequently Asked Questions

-- Yes.
+Yes.
 American Indians can enroll through the Health Insurance Marketplace at any time; they may be eligible for special Medicaid and CHIP allowance; they may not have to pay cost-sharing expenses like copays if income is below an established level; will not have to pay cost-sharing expenses if receiving services through the IHS or other tribal health program and have health insurance; and may be eligible for lower premium costs depending on income and family size.

 Contact your local DSS office or call 1-800-305-3064 to request an application be sent to you.
-Or print at http://dss.sd.gov/medicaid/generalinfo/apply.aspx.
+Or print at dss.sd.gov.
 Mail, fax, or deliver your application to a local DSS office.
 You can also call your local DSS office to schedule an appointment and apply in person.